-Human Computer Interaction - overview
+Human Computer Interaction and Data Visualization

-Human computer interaction researchers at IBM study the way people think and feel when they are using digital technologies.
+Human-computer interaction researchers at IBM study the way people think and feel when they are using digital technologies.
 Our goal is to design systems that are easier and more delightful for people to use.

 Our approach is to treat products and services as parts of complex systems that consist of both social and technological components.
 Human-computer interfaces are an integral part of the functioning of these systems.
 We aim to understand how to design, implement, and evaluate these interfaces in order to ensure that they:

 - Improve or enhance human productivity and efficiency.

 - Improve people's understanding.

 - Give people appropriate control over or feedback to the system.